 Many people live in “food deserts” with few, if any, stores selling affordable, nutritious foods.
 Without reliable transportation, they may also live in neighborhoods that are “food swamps” that have an abundance of fast food or junk food outlets, but not high-quality food.
 While they may be easy to access, most of the options they offer — highly processed foods and sugary drinks — are poor nutritional choices for people with CKD and other complications including diabetes and heart disease.

 These three examples are just the start.
 Other SDOH — including education, equity issues and access to health care — only compound the challenge for people living with CKD.
 What’s the solution?
 It’s complex, but one thing is proven to make a critical difference for people living with CKD: nutrition.

 Getting the right nutrients can help control blood pressure as well as keep blood sugar and cholesterol levels in check — which can ultimately protect against diabetes and heart disease.
 A healthy diet was associated with a 30% lower incidence of CKD.
 Another study by America’s Health Insurance Plans (AHIP) reports that food insecurity also leads to increased health care costs for those who can least afford it.
 The study shows that food insecure households spend 45% more on medical care than people in food-secure households.

 By incorporating a home-delivered, medically tailored meal benefit for patients with chronic conditions like CKD, health plans can address access, equity and financial issues for members while improving health outcomes and total cost of care.

 Resources for you

 Nutrition plays an essential role in one’s overall health and well-being.
-Get the white paper to find out how maintaining a nutritious diet has been shown to help prevent and slow the progression of kidney disease, as well as other chronic conditions that can affect renal health.
+In Nutrition's Impact on Kidney Health, find out how maintaining a nutritious diet has been shown to help prevent and slow the progression of kidney disease, as well as other chronic conditions that can affect renal health.